Altermagnetism and Superconductivity: A Short Historical Review: III. Superconductivity with nonrelativistic spin-momentum locked Fermi Surfaces

 As mentioned in previous section, the name ELC phase is inspired by the experimental observation of smectic phases in high-$T_c$ superconductors.
 Although the spin nematic phase has not been found at that time, theoretical predictions about the SC in spin nematic phase has been explored, as we show below.

-Before going into detailed discussions, by simple inspection at the spin-momentum locked FSs shown in Fig.\ref{fig:s-wave-pairing}(a), we can anticipate three different Cooper pairings.
-The first one comes from zero-momentum spin-singlet pairing due to states $|\pmb{k}, \uparrow>$ and $|-\pmb{k}, \downarrow>$, as marked in Fig.\ref{fig:s-wave-pairing}(a).
-This is expected to happen at strong pairing and weak anisotropic spin splitting regime and gives either $s$-wave or $d$-wave SC.
-The second one is the finite-momentum pairing, where the two mimatched FSs is connected by a finite momentum $\pmb{q}$ as shown Fig.\ref{fig:s-wave-pairing}(b).
-Such a state is an unpolarized analog of the FFLO state \citep{Fulde1964, Larkin1964}, here we still call it FFLO state (this state is also a type of pair-density-wave states).
-The third one is the zero-momentum spin-triplet pairing attributing to states $|\pmb{k}_1, \uparrow>$ and $|-\pmb{k}_1, \uparrow>$ ($|\pmb{k}_2, \uparrow>$ and $|-\pmb{k}_2, \uparrow>$) as shown Fig.\ref{fig:s-wave-pairing}(c).
-Such spin-triplet pairing is unitary due to zero net magnetization \citep{Mazin2025}.
-The above simple inspection suggests that SC in AMs can resemble that in either FM or AFM systems.
+Before entering detailed discussions, a simple inspection at the spin-momentum locked FSs shown in Fig.\ref{fig:s-wave-pairing}(a), allow us to anticipate three distinct types of Cooper pairings.
+The first is a zero-momentum spin-singlet pairing due to states $|\mathbf{k}, \uparrow>$ and $|-\mathbf{k}, \downarrow>$, as indicated in Fig.\ref{fig:s-wave-pairing}(a).
+In the absence of anisotropic spin splitting, this channel yields the conventional $s$-wave SC.
+Owing to its robustness against small perturbations, the $s$-wave character is expected to survive under weak anisotropic spin splitting.
+The second is a finite-momentum pairing, where the two mismatched FSs are connected by a finite momentum $\mathbf{q}$, as shown in Fig.\ref{fig:s-wave-pairing}(b).
+This state can be viewed as an unpolarized analogue of the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state \citep{Fulde1964, Larkin1964}.
+For continuity, we still refer to it as a FFLO state, while noting that it may be also interpreted as a pair-density-wave (PDW) state within the context of ELC phases.
+The third is a zero-momentum spin-triplet pairing formed by states $|\mathbf{k}_1, \downarrow>$ and $|-\mathbf{k}_1, \downarrow>$ ($|\mathbf{k}_2, \uparrow>$ and $|-\mathbf{k}_2, \uparrow>$), as shown in Fig.\ref{fig:s-wave-pairing}(c).
+This spin-triplet pairing is unitary due to zero net magnetization \citep{Mazin2025}.
+Because both FFLO states and unitary spin-triplet pairings are inherently unconventional, their realization generally requires sufficiently strong anisotropic spin splitting to suppress conventional pairing tendency.
+Taken together, this simple inspection suggests that SC in AMs can closely resemble that found in either FM or collinear AFM systems.